aurelia0029/Cardiovascular-Disease-Prediction-with-ECG/true_prediction_experiment/README.md

 ### Dataset Setup

-The MIT-BIH dataset should be at the project root:
+The MIT-BIH dataset should be in the dataset directory:

 ```
-MIT-BIH/
+ECG_experiments/
+├── dataset/
-├── mitdb/              # MIT-BIH database files
+│   └── mitdb/              # MIT-BIH database files
-└── ECG_experiments/
 └── true_prediction_experiment/
 ```

-**For Python**: Default path is `../../mitdb`
-**For Docker**: Dataset copied during build
+**For Python**: Default path is `../dataset/mitdb` **For Docker**: Dataset copied during build

 ---